j-fischer/generator-rjs-ember/README.md

 * CSS Autoprefixing
 * Built-in preview server with LiveReload
-* Automagically compile Sass
+* Automatically compile Sass
-* Automagically lint your scripts
+* Automatically lint your scripts
 * Unit Testing with Karma and PhantomJS
 * Bootstrap for Sass
 * Dependency management with Bower